udoprog/kick/README.md

 <br>

-## Working with module sets
+## Working with repo sets

 Commands can produce sets under certain circumstances.
 Look out for the switch named `--store-sets`.

-If this is set during a run, it will store sets of modules, such as the set for which a command failed.
+If this is set during a run, it will store sets of repos, such as the set for which a command failed.
 This set can then later be re-used through the `--set <id>` switch.